bpardee/rumx/README.md

 Ruby Management Extensions

-Allows you to easily implement management interfaces for your Ruby application.
+Allows you to easily implement management interfaces for your Ruby application by adding Rumx beans.
+A Rumx bean is an object that allows external access to specified attributes and operations.
+It is basically equivalent to a JMX MBean.

 ## Install: